quantnetwork/quantnetwork.github.io/docs/quant_flow/personas.md

 The professional responsible for developing and managing PayScripts.

 ## Customer
 The Bank's end user, utilising the provided financial services powered by Quant Flow.
-In the Sandbox, customers do this by activating [Automations], while in a real implementation of Quant Flow the features can be made available in different ways.
+In the Sandbox, customers do this by activating Automations, while in a real implementation of Quant Flow the features can be made available in different ways.

+[comment]: Once the Concepts page is filled, make the appropriate links here.

 [automations]: /docs/sandbox/automations